FryCodar/Count_Down/readme.txt

 Description inside of Folder/File "scripts\gps_signal.sqf";

-If is possible start the Script on Server!
+If is possible start the Script from Server!